Coming to San Francisco for the Expo? Here are some tips from those of us who live here!

 Believe it… or not?
 For just $8.95, you can make that decision yourself by visiting the Ripley’s Believe it or Not Museum!
 With 10,000 square feet of “Themed Entertainment,” there’s bound to be something there that will make you say “I don’t believe it!”.
 Check out its

-for more details on what you can see this time around.
+web site for more details on what you can see this time around.
+East and North

 If you’re willing to travel a little farther afield, Berkeley is home to famed restaurant Chez Panisse, bookstore Comic Relief and the Gore-Tex Ghetto at San Pablo and Gilman (The North Face, Wilderness Exchange, REI, Royal Robbins, and a ski/surf shop all have outlets within two blocks of this intersection).
 BART to Berkeley (Richmond line) will get you to Comic Relief; BART to Berkeley and a 43 bus (or a half-mile walk) will get you to Chez Panisse (AC Transit in the East Bay is $1.35, plus another quarter for a timed transfer); to get to the Gore-Tex Ghetto, take BART to Berkeley, then take a cab or the #9 bus from the BART station.